How to Read a Book With Your Child

 Hey everyone!
 My name is Janessa Ferrell.
 I'm a literacy specialist, and I love reading books with beginning readers.
 It’s very motivating for them, and it can be an excellent way to quickly expand their skills.
 I’d like to share a few tips on how you can help your reader while reading with them.

 Find something that appeals to their interest and sense of humor.
 I love using funny fiction and science texts when I’m tutoring, because they appeal to most young kids and there’s a lot of material to use in discussions.
 The book should be slightly above their instructional reading level, but make sure that it’s not too challenging.
-For more information on finding their instructional level, look here -.

 Next, find a quiet spot to sit where you won’t be distracted.
 Don’t face windows, and obviously turn off your devices.
 Sit side by side with your child so that you can share one text.
 I prefer sharing a text because it connects you in the experience of reading and keeps you focused on the reading.

-Finger Pointing
+The Power of Finger Pointing

 Most early readers find it helpful to point at the words as they read.
 When they read in partners or small groups, it’s easy for them to get distracted and drift from the words so I always encourage finger pointing for reading aloud.
-Personally, I even still finger point all the time when I’m reading with students so that I don’t lose track!
-There are lots of tools that you could use instead of a finger - I’ve used all sorts of things; end of a pencil, finger laser-pointer, highlighting bookmark.
+I even still finger point all the time when I’m reading with students so that I don’t lose track!

 For beginning readers, I recommend that they read out loud as often as possible.
 However, don’t have them read aloud by themselves the entire time.
 This can get really boring for them and will become exhausting.
 It’s important for them to see your model of excellent reading so that they can imitate your expression, phrasing, and pace.
 Here’s some ideas that you can use to mix up the reading:

-• Child Only: When the child reads, you listen.
+• Child Only - when the child reads, you listen.

-Helping With: Unknown Words
+Helping Your Child With Unknown Words

 It’s important that THEY learn skills to decode words instead of just memorizing them, so please resist the urge to tell them the word right away.

-There are many things that experienced readers do to help them understand the text.
-Many of them are so natural that we don’t even think about them anymore.
-However, beginning readers need guidance to develop strategies that help them understand what they read.
+Beginning readers need guidance to develop strategies that help them understand what they read.
 Reading is thinking.
 It doesn’t matter if a student can figure out all the words if they don’t understand what they read.
 Here’s a few things that you can do as you read with beginning readers.

 • Clarify Vocabulary Words: Give kid-friendly definitions for any words that you think may be unfamiliar.
 Act things out, use sound effects, and draw pictures.
 Don’t use big words!